Andrew-Chen-Wang/emotional-words-in-media/README.md

 Amalgamation of data for knowing how many times Fox News (and of course everyone else i.e. news outlets and media) says "SLAMS" (and other aggressive words).
-The point is to see if the words chosen affect the audience via view count and like:dislike ratio based on the current subscriber count and average viewership.
+The point is to see if the words chosen affect the audience via view count and like:dislike ratio based on view count and average viewership for that channel.

 ---
 ### Usage